Mayank0875/DSA-Problem/P34/problem19/problem.md

 ## Description

-Given an integer n, where n is odd, consider an n x n grid where each cell (i, j) (for 1 ≤ i, j ≤ n) contains the product i * j.
-Find the median value when all the elements of this grid are sorted in increasing order.
+Find the middle element when the numbers in an n * n multiplication table are sorted in increasing order.
+It is assumed that n is odd.

-For example, the 3x3 grid has these products:
+For example, the 3 * 3 multiplication table is as follows:
-    [1, 2, 3]
-    [2, 4, 6]
-    [3, 6, 9]
+    [[1, 2, 3], [2, 4, 6], [3, 6, 9]]

-When sorted: [1, 2, 2, 3, 3, 4, 6, 6, 9].
-The median (5th element) is 3.
+The numbers in increasing order are [1,2,2,3,3,4,6,6,9], so the answer is 3.

 ## Examples